sesamiapp/devportal/docs/sesami-apps/get-started/sesami-apps-boilerplate.md

 ### Why Sesami boilerplate?

 #### Easy to setup
-You can just <a href="https://github.com/sesamiapp/sesami-apps-boilerplate">clone the repository</a> and run the <code>docker compose up</code>, that's it!
+You just need to <a href="https://github.com/sesamiapp/sesami-apps-boilerplate">clone the repository</a> and run the <code>docker compose up</code>, that's it!
 It will run the database, backend, and the frontend for you.

 #### Lazy Loading
-You can use different tools and libraries for different targets, and the required libraries will lazy load when needed, so the bundle size will be the minimum.
+You can use different tools and technologies for different targets, and they will lazy load where needed, so the bundle size will be the minimum.
 <p>
-For example, the boilerplate is using <a href="https://ant.design/">Ant Design</a> in the Admin, to match the design of the app to the Admin.
+For example, the boilerplate is using <a href="https://ant.design/">Ant Design</a> in the Admin, to match the app's design to the Admin.
 But because we want the extensions in the Experience to be as lightweight as possible, we just use pure CSS in it, so the Ant Design will not load there.
 </p>

 #### Advanced development environment
-Developing and testing an app outside a provider can be frustrating, but in the Sesami Apps Boilerplate when you are in the development mode, a mock provider will wrap your app and talk to it using the app message, but when you are in the production mode, the wrapper will not enable and the app is working with the actual provider.
+Developing and testing an app outside a provider can be frustrating, but in the Sesami Apps Boilerplate when you are in the development mode, a mock provider will wrap your app and talk to it using the App Message, but when you are in the production mode, the wrapper will not enable and the app will listen to the actual provider.

 #### App Message implementation
 The boilerplate is implemented the App Message inside it and you just need to use the correct hook for your app target.